David Simon, Jon Bernthal and the Makers of HBO’s ‘We Own This City’ on Dirty Cops, the Drug War and the Legacy of ‘The Wire’

 Most of your shows are deeply grounded in local reporting — including your own.
 Regional newsrooms are in decline across the country; do you have any faith in some of the digital startups working to shore that up?

 Simon: Well, there’s something very specific in Baltimore right now.
-There’s something called the Baltimore Banner, which is an online newspaper that’s about to launch this year.
+There’s something called The Baltimore Banner, which is an online newspaper that’s about to launch this year.
 They’re going to make about 50, 60 hires.
 In fact, Justin Fenton, the author of this book, has left the Baltimore Sun, which was being devoured by Alden2, destroyed by out-of-town ownership.
-He’s moved over to The Banner on the premise that that the new publication — as a non-profit, locally based newsroom — has to be the future.
+He’s moved over to the Banner on the premise that the new publication — as a nonprofit, locally based newsroom — has to be the future.
 It can work if we can get a subscription base going on.
 I’m fully in support of it.

 Another thing that’s changed since your earliest collaborations, George and David, is the discussion around who gets to tell what stories.
 But did those conversations affect the way you staffed We Own This City?